arnauddupuis/hac-website/docs/guides/astronomy/glossary.md

 ### Comet

-A comet is a [solar system](#solar-system) that is orbiting the [Sun](#sun) in eccentric elliptical orbit.
-If you are picturing an egg like ice ball with green and pink hairs you are spot on!
+A comet is a [solar system](#solar-system) object that is orbiting the [Sun](#sun) in eccentric elliptical orbit.
+If you are picturing an egg-like ball of ice with green and pink hairs you are spot on!
 or are you? **Eccentric**, means that it is not really on the same plane than the rest of the planets and [asteroids](#asteroid).
 This plane is called the ecliptic.
-**Elliptical**, means that it looks more like an egg and not a nice round shape.
+**Elliptical**, means that its orbit looks more like an egg than a nicely done circle.

-When comets come closer to the they evaporate and that is what we call the tails.
+When comets come closer to the [Sun](#sun) they evaporate and it generates tails.
 Comets have 2 tails.
 One is made of dust and trail behind the comet in a mostly curved path.
 The other is made of gas and is mostly going straight away from the [Sun](#sun).

 ![comet](https://upload.wikimedia.org/wikipedia/commons/5/5d/Comet_Parts.svg)
 *Credits and more: [Wikipedia](https://en.wikipedia.org/wiki/Comet)*